 4. See the Cheetahs Run at Cincinnati Zoo & Botanical Garden

 Kids always love a visit to the zoo where they can watch the animals play.
 At the Cincinnati Zoo & Botanical Garden children can watch cheetahs run at top speed, see the polar bears play in the water, feed giraffes, and pet the goats.
 Go inside to check-out the manatees as they float slowly by and then learn where these peaceful animals have been successfully re-released on a map of Florida.
 On a sunny day, escape to the Jungle Trail to visit with the chimps.
 And, be sure to go visit Fiona the baby hippo, one of the current stars of the zoo, before your day at the zoo is done!

 3. Cheer on the Reds at Great American Ballpark

-Cincinnati natives love their ball games, and you’ll find packed stadiums when it comes to their top teams!
+Cincinnati natives love their ball games, and you’ll find packed major league stadiums when it comes to their top teams!
 The Cincinnati Bengals play at Paul Brown Stadium right on the Ohio River, and the Cincinnati Reds call the Great American Ball Park their home.

 If you can’t make it to a game, it’s still possible to feel the love for the Cincinnati Reds.
 Adjacent to the stadium, the Cincinnati Reds Hall of Fame and Museum is open on game days and weekends.
 Inside you can see Reds uniforms across the years, practice your pitching and tots can dress up like their favorite players.